EvoEvolver/Fibers/README.md

 - In order to use OpenAI API, the environment variables `OPENAI_API_KEY` should be set to your API key.
 - PyCharm is recommended.
+- See `./scripts` for useful scripts that do all the followings.

 You need to have `node` and `npm` installed for the development environment.
 For this, you can run